General Practitioner Chronic Condition Management Plans

-A GP Management Plan (GPMP) can help people with chronic medical conditions by providing an organised approach to care.
-A GPMP is a plan of action you have agreed to with your GP.
+A GP Chronic Condition Management Plan (GPCCMP) can help people with chronic medical conditions by providing an organised approach to care.
+A GPCCMP is a plan of action you have agreed to with your GP.
 This plan identifies your health and care needs, sets out the services provided, and lists the actions you can take to help manage your condition.

-To be eligible for a GPMP, you must have a chronic or terminal medical condition with or without complex care needs.
+To be eligible for a GPCCMP, you must have a chronic or terminal medical condition with or without complex care needs.

 A chronic health condition is one that has been present for 6 months or more and may include, but is not limited to: